maxcloutier13/bitburner-vscode/README.md

 - watcher.js should catch the change and notify you in the game terminal.
 It should also kill/update/restart the script

 ## Notes
 Well that's it.
 Look at the *.ts files for inspiration on how to make yours.
 It is very similar to javascript but with some quirks.

+There are some details about import and such so I included the original readme below.

+Hope this helps.

 ## -- ORIGINAL README BELOW --